 United Arab Emirates: Official and widely spoken languages

 In the UAE, language plays a dual role in shaping daily life and global connections.
 Arabic, the official language, is deeply rooted in the country’s culture and identity.
-English, however, is equally prominent, especially in business and education2.
+English, however, is equally prominent, especially in business and education.

 The government actively supports the preservation of Arabic while promoting multilingualism.
-This approach ensures that traditional values coexist with modern globalization3.
+This approach ensures that traditional values coexist with modern globalization.
 For instance, road signs and official documents are often in both Arabic and English, making communication accessible to all.

 In business settings, English is the preferred language for international transactions.
-Many companies require employees to be fluent in English to engage with global clients4.
+Many companies require employees to be fluent in English to engage with global clients.
 This reflects the UAE’s position as a hub for trade and commerce.

 The population of the UAE is a melting pot of cultures, with expatriates making up a significant portion.
-This diversity has led to the widespread use of languages like Hindi, Urdu, and Bengali2.
+This diversity has led to the widespread use of languages like Hindi, Urdu, and Bengali.
 Such linguistic richness enhances the country’s social and economic fabric.

 Understanding the role of language in the UAE offers insight into its cultural and institutional development.
 It’s a place where tradition meets modernity, and communication bridges diverse communities.